Improve Trucking Operations with All in One ELD Fleet Management in Canada

 - Reduced fuel and maintenance costs.
 By utilizing predictive analytics and accurate reporting, the all in one ELD fleet management platform reduces costs associated with speeding and idling.
 Vehicle diagnostics help avoid high-priced repairs by timely notifying fleet managers about malfunctions that occur in the vehicle system.
 Additionally, vehicle maintenance reminders help prevent breakages and maximize carrier’s investments by prolonging trucks’ lifespan.

 - Improved customer service.
-The streamlined communication of an all in one ELD fleet management platform, enhanced with real-time tracking, allows dispatchers to plan routes more effectively based on the accurate vehicle’s locations and drivers’ available driving hours, resulting in faster deliveries.
+The streamlined communication of a fleet management platform, enhanced with real-time tracking, allows dispatchers to plan routes more effectively based on the accurate vehicle’s locations and drivers’ available driving hours, resulting in faster deliveries.
 As the system automatically records the arrival and departure times, the operations become more efficient and fleet managers can provide customers with accurate information.

 - Increased productivity.
 Automation of tasks results in significant time savings and increased fleet efficiency.
 Complex IFTA calculations done by the system eliminate the risk of human error, which in turn reduces the chances of being audited.
 Valuable vehicle data, collected and analyzed by the system, allows fleet managers to minimize risks and identify areas of opportunity to boost productivity, reducing driver frustration while on the road and increasing employee satisfaction.